 It is kind of strange then, when you think about it, that this act of kindness has morphed into people buying goldfish on the street and releasing them into the local canal.
 Bangkok canals are not very clean and a far from an ideal environment for goldfish.
 Also it gets very hot in Bangkok and I imagine it gets very hot indeed for those poor fish in the bags by mid morning.
 Basically people who do this are making merit by killing a goldfish.

 Makes Sense if You Are Thai

 Odd indeed.
 However, before we start being too judgemental about all this there is still a point to the whole thing.
 It is about taking a moment out from your day to ponder life, and your misdeeds in particular, and to feel as though you are doing something to address them.
 Even if that is by killing a goldfish.

 Spare a thought for our goldfish vendor too.
 If nothing else, at least by buying the goldfish people are helping the smiling chap in the photos get by.
 Everyone needs to make a living.
-There ain’t no welfare cheques or social security giros for men of working age in Thailand.
+There isnt much in the way of welfare payments available for men of working age in Thailand.
 You earn money or you and your family go without.
 Even if it is by killing goldfish.